Armbian Linux build framework generates custom Debian or Ubuntu image for x86, aarch64, riscv64 & armhf

 Support

-Get help from fellow users and contributors on a wide range of topics — from troubleshooting to development.
+Get help from users and contributors on troubleshooting, configuration, and development. 👉 forum.armbian.com

-Join real-time discussions with developers and community members for faster feedback and collaboration.
+Join discussions with developers and community members on IRC or Discord. 👉 Community Chat

-For advanced needs, commercial projects, or guaranteed response times, paid support is available directly from Armbian maintainers.
+For commercial projects, guaranteed response times, or advanced needs, paid support is available from Armbian maintainers. 👉 Contact us

 Contributors

-Thank you to all the people who already contributed to Armbian!
+Thank you to everyone who has contributed to Armbian!

 Armbian Partners